ofiwg/libfabric/man/fi_psm.7.md

   expected to call *fi_cq_read* or *fi_cntr_read* function from time to time when no other libfabric function is called to ensure progress is made in a timely manner.
 The provider does support auto progress mode.
-However, the performance is signinficantly impacted if the application purely depends on the pprovide to make auto progress.
+However, the performance can be significantly impacted if the application purely depends on the provider to make auto progress.

 Unsupported features